akamud/vscode-theme-onedark/ISSUE_TEMPLATE.md

-**Please provide as much information as possible, usually I need these informations to actually start working on an issue, so try to fill as much of these as possible**
+**Please provide as much information as possible, usually I need these information to actually start working on an issue, so try to fill as much of these as possible**

 ## Sample code